 The County Judge will notify the following entities for a public announcement: KFYN radio, KXII TV and KTEN.
 Announcements of an emergency closing will, to the extent possible, specify the starting and ending times of the closing.
-Closures will also be posted on the home page of the County website.

 Many county departments are continuous operating public safety and service departments.
 Many county personnel will be required to work during emergency closings.
 Each department head is responsible for designating their own employees and providing alternate information to personnel designated as essential during emergency closings.
 Public safety will be foremost in the development of departmental emergency action plans.